madphysicist/scikit-guess/doc/appendices/translation.rst

 Returning to our initial formulation of the problem, we wish to optimize the parameters :math:`a, b, c, ...` of a function :math:`y(a, b, c, ...; x)` so that its curve approaches the :math:`n` points :math:`(x_k, y_k)` as closely as possible.
-Evidently, the exact expressions of the derivatives and integrals of the function depend on the pameters :math:`a, b, c, ...`.
-However the approximate values calculated using the formulas shown above, i.e. the numerical values of :math:`D_k, DD_k, ..., S_k, SS_k, ...`, are computed solely from the data points :math:`x_k, y_k`, **without requiring prior knowledge of** :math:`a, b, c, ...`.
+Evidently, the exact expressions of the derivatives and anti-derivatives of the function depend on the pameters :math:`a, b, c, ...`.
+However the approximate values calculated using the formulas shown above, i.e. the numerical values of :math:`D_k, DD_k, ..., S_k, SS_k, ...`, are computed
+solely from the data points :math:`x_k, y_k`, **without requiring prior knowledge of** :math:`a, b, c, ...`.
 This observation is the crux of the method that is to be shown.

-Suppose the function :math:`y(a, b, c, ...; x)` is the solution to a differential and/or integral equation of the form:
+Let us suppose that the function :math:`y(a, b, c, ...; x)` is the solution to a differential and/or integral equation of the form:

 .. math::